joagre/ratatoskr/ideas/r.md

 ## Identifiers

-An identifier is a case sensitive sequence of characters starting with an ASCII letter or an underscore, followed by any number of ASCII letters, underscores or digits, i.e. `^[[:alpha:]_][[:alnum:]_]*$`.
-Keywords, variables, function names, struct names and enum names are all identifiers.
+An identifier is a case-sensitive sequence of characters that begins with an ASCII letter or an underscore, followed by any number of ASCII letters, underscores, or digits.
+This is denoted by the regular expression `^[[:alpha:]_][[:alnum:]_]*$`.
+Identifiers are used for various elements such as keywords, variables, function names, struct names, and enum names.

 > [!NOTE]
-> By design only strings may contain Unicode characters.
-This
+> By design, only strings in Satie may contain Unicode
+> characters.
+However, this restriction could be reconsidered and
-> restriction may be lifted if compelling reasons should appear.
+> potentially lifted if compelling reasons arise.

 ### Keywords

-The following 24 special identifiers are reserved by Satie and cannot be used in user code:
+Satie reserves 24 special identifiers that cannot be used in user code.
+These reserved identifiers are exclusive to the language's internal syntax and functionality.

 ```
 import